yueyang0115/Contact-Book-IOS-Application/README.md

 Data Model Field: "Hobby" field and "Language" field now hold array of string.

 Error Alert:
-When save button is pressed, if the person's infprmation is invalid, an alert will be popep up and the save button will not lead to exit.
+When the save button is pressed, if the person's information is invalid, an alert will be popep up and the save button will not lead to exit.
+Invalid informations include: no first name and last name is provided, no gender and role information is selected in the pickerview and  self-defined gender and role input.

 Search:
 Users can search by different roles in this app.
 This app has four search scopes: all, professor, student and TA.
 If a search scope is chose, the results will only include those under this current scope.